PicoMLX/PicoAIProxy/README.md

 - Apple root certificates, which are included in the repository but should be updated if Apple updates their certificates

 #### OpenAI API key and organization
-Generate an OpenAI API key at https://platform.openai.com
+Generate an OpenAI API key at [OpenAI](https://platform.openai.com) Optionally generate an Anthropic Claude API key at [Anthropic](https://docs.anthropic.com/claude/reference/getting-started-with-the-api)

 #### JWT Private key
 Create a new JWT private key in macOS Terminal using `openssl rand -base64 32`